Meet our speakers.

 Back in Berlin Raphael continued his money-strike for five years, together with his wife and their two children.
 He established the foodsaving network against food waste that has already saved more than 2.5 million kilograms of food distributed from 1600 businesses.
 In his talk Raphael gives an insight about his experience of living without money in our society.
 Besides opportunities and the creation of the foodsaving network, he also talks about the impact his way of life has had for his family.
 Raphael outlines his dream of a world without money or bartering and how he wants to forward evolution through a revolutionary ad-free, open source, multi-sharing and saving platform.

 Robert Overweg gives an out-of-the-box, critical and insightful view into how our lives are becoming increasingly more digitized.
 What possible futures lie ahead and what inspiring examples are currently being made in the digital world.
 Virtual Reality will play an increasing role in this merger of the physical and virtual world.
-Listen to what might unfold and what impact VR has on our mind and how we could possible make the world a little bit of a better place through this technology.
+Robert analyses the impact VR has on our mind, and focuses on how we can attempt to make the world a better place through this technology.

 Robert Overweg is an artist and expert on the field of Virtual Worlds.
 He helps people and some of the most leading national and international companies in looking at a different reality.
 He does this in several distinctive ways; giving lectures, creating art, offering companies guidance in concept development and the execution of this.